Cut Bile Duct Malpractice Attorneys Serving Chicago, Illinois

 - Internal bleeding caused by injury to the bile duct that is left untreated by the attending doctor, which can cause infections or death if the patient loses too much blood.

-Rosenfeld Injury Lawyers is the leading law firm in Illinois for representing clients injured due to medical malpractice and has been able to win cases due to our access to experts in the medical field who are able to provide compelling testimony to support our clients’ claims.
-Not only do bile duct injuries only pose a threat to your life, but the additional medical procedures required to save your life because of a doctor’s error are expensive and you should not need to foot the bill because your surgeon did not take the necessary precautions required to make sure that your internal organs were not damaged.
-If you have been injured during a medical procedure, it is important that you speak with an attorney so that you are fully informed about your rights and whether you have a case.
+Not only do bile duct injuries pose a threat to your life, but the additional procedures required to save your life because of a doctor’s error result in high medical expenses and you should not need to foot the bill because your surgeon did not take the necessary precautions required to make sure that your internal organs were not damaged.